smithb16/cad101/chapters/first-widget.md

 Add a \constructionline down the middle of the face as in Figure~\ref{fig:revolve-sketch}.
 Make one endpoint coincident with the edge's midpoint, and confirm that the construction line is \relation{Vertical}.
 Note that the sketch is *Fully Defined* even though we haven't constrained the length of the construction line.

 Last time, we closed the sketch before making our extrude.
 However, that was unnecessary.
-We can choose \relation{Revolve} from the Feature tab, and \solidworks will assume we wish to revolve the currently opened sketch.
+We can choose \relation{Revolve} from the Feature tab, and \solidworks{} will assume we wish to revolve the currently opened sketch.
 Change the revolve angle to 180\textdegree to prevent the toroid from bulging through the backside.
 If necessary, use *Change Directions* \cadsymbol{change-directions} to modify the direction.

 ![](images/figures/revolve-dialog-box.png)